Kumodatsu/template-wow-addon-base/README.md

-# Template for World of Warcraft addons.
+# Template for World of Warcraft addons
 This is a template repository for World of Warcraft addons.
 Feel free to use this template as a starting point for your own addons or modify it to your own liking.